 Amazon provides a marketplace tax collection service in some regions, which allows it to collect sales tax and VAT and submit it to the appropriate authorities on behalf of the seller.

 Which orders are affected

-You can learn more about which specific orders are affected on Amazon's help pages:
+You can learn more about which specific orders and regions are affected on Amazon's help pages - for example:

 - Amazon's page on the Marketplace Tax Collection service

 - Amazon's page on the UK and EU VAT legislation

 Since the money Amazon collects for the tax never reaches the seller's bank, it should not be accounted for.
 For orders where Amazon collects the tax, Brightpearl will not record Amazon withheld tax.
 Instead, the orders will download without a tax amount.
 They will be marked as fully paid and will not require any action to account for the withheld tax.

 In more detail:

 - The order is placed on Amazon.